medavox/PaituSite/README.md

 ============================================

-The idea is to have a bunch of markdown files in some (hidden?) dir, then have them rendered to a static site the site should have a menu, be responsive, and be as lightweight and performant as possible
+The idea is to have a bunch of markdown files in some (hidden?) dir, then have them rendered to a static site

+The site should have a menu, be responsive, and be as lightweight and performant as possible

 Posts will be:-